LinxHQ/LinxCloud/README.md

 # LinxCloud
 LinxCloud saves you from headache in implementing and managing your open-source apps.
-It puts together probably the best open-source apps on the Internet.
+It puts together probably the best enterprise open-source apps on the Internet.

 # List of Open-Source Apps